+{Contributor’s note: It is proposed to add the following missing references.}

+[ITU-T H.239] ITU-T Recommendation H.239 (09/05), Role management and additional media channels for H.300-series terminals.

+[ITU-T H.241] ITU-T Recommendation H.241 (05/06), Extended video procedures and control signals for H.300-series terminals.

+[ITU-T H.243] ITU-T Recommendation H.243 (10/05), Procedures for establishing communication between three or more audiovisual terminals using digital channels up to 1920 kbit/s.

 [H/F.TPS-Arch] ITU-T Recommendation X.yyy (date), Telepresence System Architecture.

 [H.TPS-AV] ITU-T Recommendation X.yyy (date), Audio/Video Parameters for Telepresence systems.

-[ITU-T X.yyy] ITU-T Recommendation X.yyy (date), Title.

 [IETF CLUE REQ] IETF draft-ietf-clue-telepresence-requirements-01, Requirements for Telepresence Multi-Streams.

-[IETF CLUE UCS] IETF draft-ietf-clue-telepresence-use-cases-00, Use Cases for Telepresence Multi-streams.
+[IETF CLUE UCS] IETF draft-ietf-clue-telepresence-use-cases-02, Use Cases for Telepresence Multi-streams.

+{Contributor’s note: The CLUE use cases draft is now version 2.
+The Contributors have reviewed both version 1 and version 2 and do not believe that changes are needed to F.TPS-Req as a result.
+Therefore a simple update of the version is proposed.}

 3 Definitions

 <Check in the ITU-T Terms and definitions database on the public website whether the term is already defined in another Recommendation.
 It may be more consistent to refer to such a definition rather than redefine it>

+{Contributor’s: It is proposed to move the definitions to the appropriate section and to move Natural Response to keep the section in alphabetic order.
+It is also proposed to remove the NOTE regarding the living list from the Telepresence definition and the editor’s note regarding other definitions.}